lineality/Online_Voting_Using_One_Time_Pads/README.md

 - discipline-specific (medicine, physics) decisions

+# definitions, metrics, and quantifiability
+- how definition 'types' are handled
+- how data structures such as meaning-vectors are used
+- issues with decisions around measurable and non-measurable factors: how does that change the problem space of decisions and projects?
+2024.06.23

 # measuring feedback: can failures of feedback (a lack of feedback channels) in organizations and institutions be detected